project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/jslibrary.md

  Which is used reset the current object value with new obj

 <pre>
- @param {obj} Object      - If the Object is undefined then library will reset to previous event object value.
+ @param {obj} Object      - If the Object is undefined then library is reset to previous event object value.
  $t.resetObject(obj)
 </pre>